Quality control of finished products. Product quality control, which cannot be neglected

 obtaining with high reliability an assessment of the quality of products submitted for control;

-conducting incoming quality control of material and technical resources entering the organization;
+Carrying out incoming quality control of material and technical resources entering the organization;

-execution of documents based on the results of control;
+preparation of documents based on control results;

-The forms of incoming control include:
+Forms of incoming control include:

 Periodic monitoring of the effectiveness of the supplier’s quality assurance system (the so-called “second party” audit);